gov-cy/govcy-design-system-docs-v0/src/components/error_message.md

 ## How it works

+Run the validations for each page/question when the users distinctly indicate that their inputs are ready to be submitted, for example when clicking the "continue" button.
+This gives the user the opportunity to review their answer, or get out of the input's focus and not get flooded with red error messages which can be overwhelming.
+Do not perform validation checks on focusout of each input.

 For each error:
 - put the message in red after the question text and hint text
 - use a red border to visually connect the message and the question it belongs to